OpenTransfr/Core/docs/index.rst

 OpenTransfr itself does not charge any fees or define any form of interchange fee.
 However, many banks may need time to adjust to a different revenue system, so:

 - Merchant prices almost always include the transaction fees that they pay.
 So, it's recommended for merchants to provide a small discount for users paying using this network.
 The merchant still saves money as they don't need any form of monthly payments to a gateway service or any form of custom hardware.
-- The sending bank is able to charge a self-defined fee if they wish, although it's not recomended.
+- The sending bank is able to charge a self-defined fee if they wish, although it's not recommended.
 These fees can only be defined as a % with a set limit which rounds down.
 For example, "0.12% up to £1".
 This fee is taken out of the discount.
-- From the consumers point of view, they see a discount of approximately 2% by using this system.
+- From the consumer's point of view, they see a discount of approximately 2% by using this system.

 Traditionally, security is the main reason given for fees.
 As this network is based upon cryptocurrencies and card details never pass through a merchant, the security aspect is a non-issue.